You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 You may see social proof from their peers or mentors singing their praises.
 This is a character reference (which can tell you something), but it’s not a client testimonial.

-You may see testimonials from clients that refer to a different service than the one you need.
+You may see testimonials from clients that refer to a different service than you need.
 If you’re trying to figure out what career to choose and the testimonials are all about a networking workshop the coach taught or a resume-in-a-weekend product they offer, then you still don’t have all the information you need.

 You want to know that the coach has a strong track record of helping clients with challenges like yours get the same kind of outcomes that you want.

-7. The career coach uses a Buy Now button
+RED FLAG 7: The career coach uses a ‘Buy Now’ button

 A “Buy Now” button on a coach’s website should be cause for concern.